ashersajjaddmp-cell/bareerah-backend/replit.md

 - Error Display: User-friendly error messages are displayed directly on the UI for failed API calls.

 ## Technical Implementations
-- **Core Logic**: Fare calculation based on distance, time, and vehicle type.
+- **Core Logic**: Dynamic fare calculation based on distance, time, and vehicle type.
+Fare rules are admin-editable and stored in database.
 - **Booking Assignment**: Automatic driver-vehicle tagging and assignment based on `assigned_vehicle_id` and vehicle's `driver_id`.
 Manual override for vehicle selection in admin.
 - **Notification System**: Checkboxes for customer (WhatsApp, Email) and driver (WhatsApp, Email) notifications, with selections collected for future integration.
 - **Location Management**: Integrated 400+ UAE locations across all 7 emirates, supporting inter-emirate bookings.